Manognaaaaaa/Compliance_RAG/README.md

 ## Deploy to Vercel

 The whole app (frontend + API) deploys as one Vercel project on the free Hobby plan.
+It's live at **https://compliance-rag-inky.vercel.app/**.

 1. Push the repo to GitHub, including the `index/` folder.
 2. On [vercel.com](https://vercel.com/new), **Add New → Project** and import the repo.
 Leave **Root Directory** as the repo root and the **Framework Preset** as detected (FastAPI) — no build command needed.